Cargill Superior Elevator

-In 1907, the company expanded by purchasing the Nickel Plate Transfer Elevator (at 845 Elk) adjacent to its operations (at 839 Elk), operating the site for the Nickel Plate Railroad.
+Husted expanded the operation by purchasing the adjoining Nickel Plate Transfer Elevator at 845 Elk Street.
 5 Designed by the James McDonald Company, the elevator was the third concrete-binned elevator in the city and the first in the city to feature outer-space bins, in which the bins were behind straight curtain walls rather than convex quarter walls.

-Under the presidency of G. M. Husted, the company re-stablished operations on the Buffalo River and concentrated efforts on the transfer elevating and grain re-conditioning business.
-5 The original circa 1899 and 1907 complex was sold to the Ralston Purina Company, which commissioned the A. E. Baxter Company to rebuild the circa 1907 concrete elevator and add a new concrete house with non-cylindrical bins.
-(The Ralston Purina complex was demolished in the early 1980’s.)
+A grain explosion in 1912 killed 32 employees and destroyed much of the complex.
+5 Husted re-established operations along the Buffalo River and concentrated efforts on the transfer elevating and grain reconditioning business.
+The remains of the original buildings along Elk Street were sold to the Ralston Purina Company, which commissioned the A. E. Baxter Company to rebuild the circa 1907 concrete elevator and add a new concrete house with non-cylindrical bins.
+(The Ralston Purina complex was demolished in the early 1980s.)

 In April 1914, the Nickel Plate Elevator Company changed its name to the Superior Elevator Inc. 5 In May, Husted Milling acquired lots 62 and 63 of the Buffalo Creek Indian Reservation from the Buffalo Creek Railroad and its lessees, the Erie and Lehigh Valley railroads, for the location of its new elevator.
 The location of the new lots was far removed from its former site on Elk Street, which was landlocked.
 5 The new site gave access to a new means of transport via bulk carriers and access to the Buffalo Creek Railroad and had plenty of land to expand upon.